10 things to do in Bryant Park NYC

 A typical postcard of Christmas in New York is the ice skaters.
 From late October to early January you can be one of them in Bryant Park, which for a few weeks becomes the Bank of America Winter Village.

-The Rink, a large ice skating rink with free access and an emblematic Christmas market full of souvenirs and gastronomic delicacies, is set up here.
-Like Rockefeller Center at Christmas, Bryant Park also has a Christmas tree illumination, although it is less mediatic.
+Here you will find The Rink, a large ice skating rink with free access, as well as an emblematic Christmas market full of souvenirs and gourmet delicacies.
+Like Rockefeller Center at Christmas, Bryant Park also lights up a tree for Christmas, although it is less mediatized.

-There are no celebrities to liven up the evening, but it is also very special: a group of skaters dance and perform acrobatics to the sound of live music as a thread of a story that concludes with the lighting of the tree lights.
+There are no celebrities to liven up the evening, but it is also very special: a group of skaters dance and perform acrobatics to live music as a story line that concludes with the lighting of the tree lights.
 Afterwards, the ice rink is reopened to the public while musicians from Lincoln Center play jazz.
-If you're going to be in town for Christmas, you can read my article on 15 Christmas things to do in New York City.
+If you're going to be in town for Christmas, you can read my article on.
+15 Christmas things to do in New York City.

 The ice rink remains open until April, when it is dismantled for the spring and work is done so that the Bryant Park lawn can recover for the summer.